econ-dashboard/econ-dashboard.github.io/README.md

 #### Data Pipeline

-To run the data pipeline, from within the root folder, run:
+Currently, data for the project is not pushed to this repo to avoid unnecessary steps when trivial changes are made.
+To populate the data locally, clone this repo and run the following command from the project root:

 ```
 Rscript scripts/run_data_pipeline.R
 ```

 This should populate all relevant data and HTML files for the website.
-Current runtime is fairly quick (~30 seconds), but we'll monitor as the data grows.
+Current runtime is fairly quick (~45 seconds), but we'll monitor as the data grows.

 #### Website Dev

-To run the website for development, navigate to the `site/` directory and fire up a python web server:
+To run the website for development fire up a python web server:

 ```
-cd site
 python -m http.server
 ```